Bamford Pine Island Park

 No body checking.
 This is a finesse league.

 No long poles.
+Zero tolerance for fighting.

 Indoor lacrosse is rapidly taking hold as a great off season training regimen for the field game.
 Indoor lacrosse played on roller hockey rinks, ice skating rinks, and indoor soccer areas forces tight passes, stick protection, and fast paced play.
 It is the perfect training opportunity for lacrosse players to pursue in the off season leading up to the spring season.